yubin1219/multi_armed_bandits_recommendation_system/README.md

-# Multi-armed Bandit for Recommendation System
+# Multi-armed Bandits for Recommendation System